 The traffic shaping policy on standard port groups in VMware only applies to the egress traffic, and the net effect depends on the type of network used in CloudStack.
 In shared networks, ingress traffic is unlimited for CloudStack, and egress traffic is limited to the rate that applies to the port group used by the instance if any.
 If the compute offering has a network rate configured, this rate applies to the egress traffic, otherwise the network rate set for the network offering applies.
 For isolated networks, the network rate set for the network offering, if any, effectively applies to the ingress traffic.
-This is mainly because the network rate set for the network offering applies to the egress traffic is limited by the rate that applies to the port group used by the instance.
+This is mainly because the network rate set for the network offering applies to the egress traffic from the virtual router to the instance.
 The egress traffic is limited by the rate that applies to the port group used by the instance if any, similar to shared networks.